Augah2001/aura-deep-tech-project/README.md

 ## How to Use the Simulation

-Once both the backend and frontend servers are running, open your web browser and navigate to `http://localhost:3000`.
+Once both servers are running, open your browser to `http://localhost:3000`.

-- **Start/Pause:** Use the "Start" button to begin the simulation.
-The button will change to "Pause," allowing you to halt the simulation at any time.
+-   **Controls:** Use the main controls to Start, Pause, or Reset the simulation.
-- **Reset:** The "Reset" button stops the simulation and resets it to its initial state.
-- **Parameters:** You can adjust the core AURA parameters and the autonomous retraining triggers before starting the simulation.
+-   **Parameters:** Adjust the AURA algorithm's core parameters and the Learner's retraining triggers before starting.
-- **Charts:** Click the "Show Charts" button to view real-time graphs of the system's fidelity and power-saving performance.
+-   **Charts:** Click "Show Charts" to view real-time graphs of the system's fidelity and power-saving performance.

-## The AURA Algorithm

-The core of the power-saving logic is the AURA (Autonomous Unsupervised Retraining Algorithm) index.
-This mathematical function measures the degree of informational redundancy among a small group of sensors.
-When the AURA index for a group of sensors exceeds a certain threshold, it indicates that their readings are highly correlated.
-The system then deactivates the "noisiest" sensor in that group for a set duration, saving power without a significant loss of information.

-## Autonomous Retraining

-AURA's most advanced feature is its ability to self-optimize.
-The system operates in one of two main phases:

-1.  **Shadow Operation:** The default power-saving mode.
-During this phase, the system occasionally performs "undercover" quality checks by predicting a sensor's value and comparing it to the true reading.
-This allows it to calculate its own predictive accuracy (fidelity).

-2.  **Collecting & Learning:** If the system's fidelity drops below a set threshold, or if a maximum time interval has passed, it automatically enters a data collection phase.
-It reactivates all sensors to gather a fresh, high-quality dataset.
-This data is then passed to the "learner" module, which uses a Differential Evolution algorithm to find a new, optimized set of parameters (threshold and duration) for the AURA algorithm.
-Once complete, the new parameters are seamlessly deployed, and the system returns to shadow operation.

-## Benchmarking

-The `AURA_benchmarks.ipynb` notebook in the `backend-Python` directory provides a suite for testing and analyzing the performance of the AURA algorithm under various conditions.

-## Future Work

-- **Hardware Integration:** Fully integrate the Arduino component for a physical demonstration of the sensor network.
-- **Advanced Data Sources:** Connect the simulation to live, real-world data streams.
-- **Algorithm Expansion:** Experiment with different machine learning models for the learner module.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.